Even in rough terrain, you can grow your career in human resources.

-Once the strategic, qualitative and quantitative analyses are completed, the next step is to review the timeline of the effective dates of various provisions within the Affordable Care Act, and then to build an implementation plan for each decision.
+Once the strategic, qualitative and quantitative analyses are completed, the next step is to review the timeline of the effective dates of various provisions within the ACA, and then to build an implementation plan for each decision.
 Coupled with the implementation plan is the preparation for rolling out modifications in the organization’s health plan design; open-enrollment processes; interaction with plan vendors, such as insurers and TPAs; and reporting requirements involving state and federal agencies.
-See, SHRM’s Timeline.

 Develop a Communication Plan

-A critical element of an overall implementation plan is the education of the organization’s employees about provisions of the Affordable Care Act.
+A critical element of an overall implementation plan is the education of the organization’s employees about provisions of the ACA.
 Employees are not relying on news accounts, media commentaries or Internet resources for information or opinions on the law.
-Instead, they are turning to their employer for answers on how the law will affect them individually, and how the organization is responding to various provisions.
-A detailed, informative and—most important—ongoing education and communication plan must be developed and executed so that employees understand the value of the health benefits program and so that the organization derives the positives of its health offering through increased productivity, reduced absenteeism and presenteeism, and greater engagement and retention within its workforce.
-See, Start Communicating About Health Care Changes and It’s Not Too Late.
+Instead, they are turning to their employers for answers on how the law will affect them individually, and how their organizations are responding to various provisions.
+A detailed, informative and—most important—ongoing education and communication plan must be developed and executed so that employees understand the value of the health benefits program and so that the organization derives the positives of its health offerings through increased productivity, reduced absenteeism, and greater engagement and retention within its workforce.

 Templates and Tools